by Ellen Yule

 If you’re interested in a higher level of cultural exchange, you can apply for the 2WAYS Homestay Programme or 2WAYS Internship Programme.

-At 2WAYS, Amelia (Catalan New Zealander) and Ellen(Chinese Kiwi) are New Zealand Education & Travel Specialists for the Catalan, Spanish and Chinese since 2002.
+At 2WAYS, Amelia (Catalan New Zealander) and Ellen(Chinese Kiwi) are creators and directors for educational cultural culinary luxury holiday tours in New Zealand and Spain since 2002.